Haus Schlesien

 Is photography allowed?

-Photography policies may vary, so it’s best to check with the museum for their specific guidelines.
+Photography policies may vary, so check the museum’s guidelines upon arrival.

 Are there guided tours?